 Thinking about effective packaging solutions means considering every step of the product’s journey.
 Does it need protection from moisture?
 Is it fragile?
 How will it look on a shelf or when it’s unboxed at home?
 Answering these questions helps you develop a strategy that not only prevents damage but also reinforces your brand’s quality and values.
 Ultimately, the right packaging protects your investment, reduces returns due to breakage, and delivers a positive customer experience from the moment the package arrives.

-The Three Layers of Packaging
+Breaking Down the 3 Layers of Packaging

 Packaging is often broken down into three distinct layers, each serving a specific purpose.
 First is primary packaging, which is the material that directly touches your product.
 Think of the bottle that holds lotion or the wrapper on a candy bar.
 Its main job is to contain and protect the item.